An Empirical Analysis of Feature Engineering for Predictive Modeling

 \subsection{Rational Differences and Polynomials}

 Useful features might also come from combinations of rational equations of polynomials.
 Equations \ref{eq:ratdifxform} \& \ref{eq:ratpolyxform} show the types of rational combinations of differences and polynomials tested by this paper.
 We also examine a ratio power equation, similar to the body mass index (BMI) calculation, shown in Equations \ref{eq:bmi}.

 To generate a dataset containing rational differences (Equation \ref{eq:ratdifxform}), four observations are uniformly sampled from real numbers of the range $[1,10]$.
 Generating a dataset of rational polynomials, a single observation is uniformly sampled from real numbers of the range $[1,10]$.
-Several example observations from this training set are shown in Table \ref{tab:ratpolyxform}.